zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_ns_client_identification.rst

 ###########################
 Non-Secure Identity Manager
 ###########################
-The ID of the current application/thread is known by TF-M, and the SST service queries the ID of the currently running client via a dedicated API.
+The ID of the current application/thread is known by TF-M, and the PS service queries the ID of the currently running client via a dedicated API.

 The identity of secure clients can be tracked by TF-M core, because it also